Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Preventing falls from height

-Because injuries resulting from falls from height can be serious, any work or access must be properly planned, supervised, and carried out by competent people.
+As injuries resulting from falls from height can be serious, it is important that any work or access is properly planned, supervised, and carried out by competent people.
 This includes using the right type of equipment.

-• Consider if this work can be avoided in the first place (say, by completing it from ground level)
+• Consider if work at height can be avoided in the first place - can it be completed from ground level?

-• Minimise the distance and/or consequences of a fall (for example, using a safety harness).
+• Minimise the distance and/or outcome of a fall, for example, by using a safety harness.

-You should only use ladders where their use is justified because of the low risk, and either the work is of short duration, or there are existing features at your church that cannot be altered.
+You should only use ladders for low-risk tasks and if the work is of short duration or there are existing features at your church that cannot be altered.

 Further considerations